Medici-team-C

 EDUCATION

-• Master 2, International Business Law, University Paris Saclay (2018)
+• Master 2, International Private Law and International Commercial Law, University of Paris II Panthéon-Assas

-Aleksandra is fluent in French, English, Russian, Spanish and Chinese.
+Valérie is fluent in French, English and Arabic.

 ES-Photo-2